-- 7.9 This is the number of assists booked through the National Passenger Assistance Booking System, managed by the Rail Delivery Group (RDG). - 7.10 ORR source these data directly from RDG so there is no need for Operators to submit these data to us.
+- 7.20 This is the number of assists booked through the National Passenger Assistance Booking System, managed by RDG - 7.21 ORR source these data directly from RDG so there is no need for Operators to submit these data to us.
 Therefore, this row in the data template is blacked out.